java.lang.Object

 public static ValidationProcessor noneOf(ValidationProcessor... validators)

 Creates a ValidationProcessor that evaluates to true if none of the provided validators evaluate to true (i.e., all evaluate to false).
 This operation short-circuits: evaluation stops and false is returned as soon as the first validator evaluates to true.
-If no validators are provided (or all are null), this validator evaluates to true.
+If no validators are provided, this validator evaluates to true.

 Parameters: